Our Story

 Board Meetings

-Board of Director meetings are held the third Tuesday of the month at 5 pm at the museum.
+Board of Director meetings are held the second Thursday of the month at 5 pm at the museum.
 Meetings are open to the public and are governed by the Open Meeting Act.
 Minutes of past board meetings are available for public viewing at the museum.

 The Annual Meeting of the Washington County Museum Board of Directors is held in August at the Museum.
 This meeting is open to the public, and the specific date and time is listed in the Washington County Enterprise and on our website prior to the meeting.
 We review our accomplishments over the last year and discuss our future goals and plans.
 We have a report of our financial picture and discuss the budget for the next year.
 The Washington County Museum will recognize and honor outgoing board members and vote to install new board members.
 If you are a member of the Washington County Museum, we invite your participation and vote.
 If you are interested in serving on the Board of Directors of the Historical Association, please call the museum to discuss your interest.